Actipro/WPF-Controls/Documentation/topics/shell/shell-objects-framework/custom-shell-objects.md

 ## Making a Completely Custom Shell

 A custom-written shell service allows for working with any file system.
-A great example of this is the remote file system for a FTP client application.
+A great example of this is the remote file system for an FTP client application.
 By using the Shell Object Framework to implement a custom shell service, the same shell UI controls can be used to render a Windows file system as well as another kind of custom file system.

 To author a custom shell service, make a class that implements [IShellService](xref:ActiproSoftware.Shell.IShellService) and set a new instance to your shell UI control's [DefaultShellService](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.DefaultShellService) property.